g0v-data/g0v-hackmd-archive/notes/-Pd3AponQ5OASOn2juiFZQ.md

 ```bash
 cargo install wasm-pack
 ```
-In addition, you will need a [trunk](https://trunkrs.dev/)  which is a build tool for various Rust projects that takes care of building and bundling Yew applications.
+In adddition, add [trunk](https://trunkrs.dev/)  which is a build tool for various Rust projects that takes care of building and bundling Yew applications.
 Besides, `Trunk` serves your application locally for development purposes.
 To install the `trunk`, use this command:

 ```bash
 cargo install trunk